dashingsoft/pyarmor/.github/ISSUE_TEMPLATE/question.md

 3. If distributing the obfuscated script to other machine, which files are copied
 4. The command to run the obfuscated scripts and full traceback when something is wrong

+The output log could be redirected to a file by this way.
+For example,

+    pyarmor obfuscate foo.py >log.txt 2>&1

 If missing the necessary information, or ambiguous description, or the question has been described in the document, the issue will be marked as "invalid" and be closed direclty.

 **Hint 1**